ThibaultLatrille/workshop-snakemake-unil2025/README.md

 ```

 You can now activate the environment snakemake and run Snakemake from it.
 It is advised to keep the environment as clean as possible, *i.e.* only install software related to running snakemake in general, not software specifically for your workflow.

+## Acknowledgements
+Workshop is based on a tutorial made with ❤️ by Romain Feron for SIB days 2022 ["Introduction to Snakemake for reproducible analyses"](https://github.com/RomainFeron/workshop-snakemake-sibdays2022).